mirjak/draft-trammell-optional-security-not/draft-trammell-optional-security-not.md

-extension upon which DNSSEC is built are not universally deployed, which inflates Q. The current DNS Flag Day effort (see https://dnsflagday.net) aims to remedy this by purposely breaking backward interoperability with servers that are not EDNS-capable in a coordinated way.
+extension upon which DNSSEC is built are not universally deployed, which inflates Q. The current DNS Flag Day effort (see https://dnsflagday.net) aims to remedy this by purposely breaking backward interoperability with servers that are not EDNS-capable, by coordinating action among DNS software developers and vendors.

 In addition, for the Web platform at least, DNSSEC is not percieved as having essential utility, given the deployment of TLS and the assurances provided by